0xKourama/Elbanna-NP-Notes/AD-Testing/Article-Attack-Methods-For-Gaining-DA.md

 ### Note: Using inactive users in attacks
 If we compromise users in AD, we're good to find the inactive users and use them .. so as not to alarm a user.

+### Note: the bootkey is different on all computers
+*Can be verified using:* https://www.dsinternals.com/en/dumping-ntds-dit-files-using-powershell/

+### Note: Known RIDs
+RID 502 is the KRBTGT account
+RID 500 is the default administrator